Alaksandar Milinkievič: Personal life

-Currently married to Inna Kuley, he has two sons from a previous marriage.
-Aside from his native Belarusian Milinkievič also speaks Polish, French, and Russian.
+Married to Inna Kuley, he had two sons from a previous marriage.
+Aside from his native Belarusian Milinkievič also spoke Polish, French, and Russian.

 Persecution

 In April 2006, Milinkievič was jailed by the government for 15 days for taking part in an unsanctioned rally.

 On 23 November 2006 government police detained Milinkievič three times as he traveled around Vitebsk Region with a local opposition activist who was accused of causing a fatal hit-and-run accident in the past.
 On 29 November 2006 police detained Milinkievič at a Minsk airport after he returned from a NATO summit in Riga.
 He was accused of having a forged passport.

-On 4 December 2006 Milinkievič was detained in Beloozyorsk on suspicion of illegal drug trade.
+On 4 December 2006 Milinkievič was detained in Beloozyorsk on suspicion of illegal drug trade activity.

 On 6 January 2007 Milinkevich was arrested twice: first on the suspicion of drunk driving (he was found to be sober) and then on the suspicion of being involved in a traffic accident.
 On 29 January 2007 Milinkevich said he was fined $2,200 after being tried in absentia for leaving Belarus illegally.
 He called it "revenge by Lukashenko".